Jan271001/Project2_Continuous_Control/README.md

 Environment 2: Twenty agents.
 The average score over all 20 agents has to be +30 over 100 consecutive episodes.

 In this repository an solution for option 2 of the environment is published.
+The trained networks after this can also be used to watch only one agent perform.

 ## Getting started